xDido/MedExpress-Pharmacy/README.md

 ## Frameworks and Technologies Used

-El7a2ny Virtual Clinic and Pharmacy is built on the MERN (MongoDB, Express.js, React, Node.js) stack, with the addition of Next.js for seamless server-side rendering and enhanced performance.
+MedExpress Virtual Clinic and Pharmacy is built on the MERN (MongoDB, Express.js, React, Node.js) stack, with the addition of Next.js for seamless server-side rendering and enhanced performance.

 ### MERN Stack